 Utah is home to five national parks, each unique in its landscape and topography and all worth a visit for avid hikers, stargazers, and scenic drive traversers.
-Finding comfortable and convenient lodging adjacent to national parks often proves to be challenging, so here we’ve identified the best places to stay near each of Utah’s national parks.
+Finding comfortable and convenient lodging adjacent to national parks often proves to be challenging, so here we’ve identified the best Airbnbs and hotels in Utah for a visit to each of the state’s national parks.

 Zion National Park

 Where better to stay in Zion than inside the park itself?
 The historic Zion National Park Lodge lets you hike from right outside the door on the Emerald Pools Trail, and then relax on your balcony for a post-jaunt beer overlooking the park and maybe even the very trail you just trekked.
 The lodge is open year-round and offers special winter rates and packages for groups.
 Accommodations include historic cabins with two double beds, a full bath, a gas log fireplace, a private porch, and smaller hotel rooms with a private porch or balcony.
 A cafe is located onsite, though if you plan to stay for multiple days to explore the park, having food of your own will be important, as the nearby town of Springdale is about a 20-minute drive from the hotel.